MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 ### NLP: Classifying Text

-- NLP iS about detecting patterns in text.
+- NLP is about detecting patterns in text.
 - For instance, detecting the frequency of certain terms in a text, or detecting words ending with a specific ending, such as "ed", as this indicates past tense.
 - Classifying text according to some basic criteria is part of the machine learning approach.